 Patellofemoral Pain Syndrome

 The colloquial name for patellofemoral pain syndrome is “runner’s knee,” a common condition among runners.
 Running hard, especially with bad habits like constant foot rolling, can bring on this injury.
-It is also associated with a lack of strength in the quads, glutes and hips — a running2common cause of many runner injuries that puts too much stress on parts of the body that cannot handle it, such as the tissues in the knee.
+It is also associated with a lack of strength in the quads, glutes and hips — a common cause of many runner injuries that puts too much stress on parts of the body that cannot handle it, such as the tissues in the knee.
 Over time, poor running habits eventually cause the cartilage and ligaments of the patella to develop small tears and grow inflamed.
 The result is knee pain that hits after a run or when the knee is placed in an awkward position for a few hours.
 While a relatively minor injury, when runner’s knee strikes it is best to take it easy for a several days and apply ice packs to the knee.
 Aspirin may prove helpful in managing the symptoms.
 To prevent runner’s knee in the long term, you need to take some of the pressure up the knee itself.
 The best way is to strength quad and hip muscles through targeted strength training and uphill running.
 It may also be time to check out your running form and make sure you are not rolling your feet inward.

 Shin Splints